gi-crypto/MOR20/README.md

 * `L2MessageReceiver` – receives and processes MOR minting requests on Arbitrum
 * `L2TokenReceiverV2` – receives wstETH and manages Protocol-Owned Liquidity on Arbitrum

-These contracts are functionally equivalent to those used by the Morpheus token itself.
-For more information, see the [Morpheus smart contract docs](https://github.com/MorpheusAIs/Docs/tree/main/Smart%20Contracts#overview).

 ### Contracts Deployment
 MOR20 contracts are deployed using the `Mor20FactoryL1` and `Mor20FactoryL2` factory contracts: